am-Limitless/Third-Person-Multiplayer-Prototype/README.md

 Spacebar: Jump

-Shift (Hold): Run

-E: Interact with the sphere

 Interact with the Sphere:

-Approach the sphere and press E to change its color.
+Approach the sphere and press Ui button to change its colour.

 Networking Setup